FPGAwars/apio/COMMANDS.md

 Usage: apio packages [OPTIONS] COMMAND [ARGS]...

   The command group ‘apio packages’ provides commands to manage the installation of Apio packages.
-These are not Python packages but Apio- specific packages containing various tools and data essential for the operation of Apio.
+These are not Python packages but Apio-specific packages containing various tools and data essential for the operation of Apio.
   These packages are installed after the installation of the Apio Python package itself, using the command ‘apio packages install’.

-  The list of available packages depends on the operating system you are using and may vary between different operating systems.
+  The list of available
+  packages depends on the operating system you are using and may vary between different operating systems.

 Options:
   -h, --help  Show this message and exit.